 You will plan and execute 3 months of tailored customer discovery for your idea, product or service based on face to face meetings where possible or online software, video conferencing and marketing tools.
 You will receive coaching clinics from experts in taking research ideas to market.
 This will involve targeting direct conversations with over 100 business leaders.

-1 day online pitch training to teach you how to pitch your ideas to potential customers and investors.
+1 day training reflecting on the market discovery to how to pitch your ideas to potential customers and investors.

 Options Roundabout Pitches